 One of the joys of eCommerce is that you can shop anytime from nearly anywhere.
 Whatever device is closest can help alleviate boredom or find the coolest new thing.
 From the store perspective, you’ll want to capitalize on all that potential traffic.
 Throughout the world, especially in major markets like the U.S. and China, that means being shoppable on smartphones and tablets.

 Many store-building tools automatically create mobile versions.
 Always test every function across multiple devices, using physical hardware or emulators.
 As a bonus, responsive and mobile-friendly designs generally make it easier for users to share pages and reduce the amount of time it takes you or a web designer to manage and update your site.
+Besides the responsive web design, you can also think of integrating progressive web application technology to enhance your store experience on mobile.

 One thing to keep in mind is that more people are shopping via social media.
 Facebook, Instagram, WeChat, and others are expanding their sales functions.
 Creating a page or ad campaign can lead to a direct sale.
 That’s predominantly happening on smartphones, with one study noting that 95.1% of active Facebook traffic comes from mobile devices.